Skip to content

 Development of the Imatra border crossing point

-The project will renovate and improve the infrastructure at the Imatra border crossing point and build a new X-ray scanner for rail traffic.
-The project, scheduled to be completed in 2022, is part of the South-East Finland - Russia CBC.
+In the project, the infrastructure at the Imatra border crossing point was renovated and improved and a new X-ray scanner built for rail traffic.
+The project, completed in June 2023, is part of the South-East Finland – Russia CBC.

 Background to the project